Healthy Homes Assessment Kotemaori

 Draught Stopping Kotemaori

-If you are able to feel external air getting in, or see the air is clear out of a hole or gap and you can feel it, it is probably a gap or crack that needs sealing in the way you can.
-Large cracks and gaps should be fixed permanently.
-The gaps that exceed 3mm that allow air in or out from the house require sealing.
-In the case of an open fireplace is not in use, it may cause draughts and should be sealed from.
-Property managers and landlords are responsible for ensuring such draughts are eliminated as much as possible.
+If you can feel external air entering or an unobstructed draught coming from a crack or a gap, then it is most likely a gap or crack that needs sealing in somehow.
+Large gaps and cracks should be sealed permanently.
+Cracks that are greater than 3mm and let air in or out into the home need to be sealed.
+For instance, if an open fireplace isn’t being used, it can create draughts.
+This should be blocked from.
+Property managers and landlords are accountable for ensuring that such draughts are squelched as far as possible.

-You don’t require to block up intentional gaps or holes in the construction.
-For example, tiny gaps around doors and windows may be required to allow for the movement of the structure when the household warms and cools in order to let them be opened and closed rather than securing.
-We will examine all doors and windows in our Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps in the construction.
+For example, tiny gaps around windows and doors could be necessary to allow for movement within the structure as the house heats and cools, to allow them to be opened and closed rather than being stuck.
+We will test every window and door as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections